LudvigOlsen/reference/README.md

 | ------------------------------ | ----------------------------------------------------------- |
 | `results/k3_counts_sparse.npz` | SciPy COO archive (`data`, `row`, `col`, `shape`, `format`) |

+Note that ambiguous kmers (that include 'N') are not included.

 ---

 ## Working with the output in Python